cwnt-io/candid-gen/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Authors